 Enforce 2FA on all the services used (whenever possible).

-Comply to standards to ensure you follow industry best practices and answer your customer needs.
+Comply with standards to ensure that you follow industry best practices and answer your customer needs.
 But simple compliance will never protect your apps.
 Make sure you also take security seriously.

 Have a public bug bounty program

 A bug bounty program will allow external hackers to report vulnerabilities.
-Most of the bug bounties program allow you to offer rewards for bugs found.
-A lot of the reports won’t be valuable and you need security aware people inside your development teams to evaluate the bugs you receive.
-These programs are good additions to other security initiatives and can’t by no means be considered as enough.
+Most of the bug bounty programs allow you to offer rewards for bugs found.
+A lot of the reports won’t be valuable and you need security-aware people inside your development teams to evaluate the bugs you receive.
+These programs are good additions to other security initiatives, but shouldn’t be considered as enough on their own.

 Places to start: